norcalbiostat/prof_website/content/authors/brandon_leff/_index.md

   icon_pack: fab
   link: https://github.com/bnleff
 superuser: false
-title: Brandon Leff
+title: (2021) Brandon Leff
 user_groups:
-- Undergraduates
+- Alumni
 ---

 Hi, I'm Brandon.
 I am an undergraduate student at Chico State graduating in Spring 2021.
 My main interests in a professional sense are Biostatistics, Data Science, and Sports (Mostly Basketball).
 In my personal life I really enjoy competitive gaming and bowling.
 I have traveled all around California participating in youth bowling tournaments and have even competed at the state championships.
 I currently am a Data Science Intern at CHC in Chico and my main focuses are in CalFresh Outreach and SNAP-Ed.
 Feel free to email me or follow me on twitter if you have any questions both regarding my interests or anything else.

+Fall '21 update: Brandon will be attending UC Davis for a MS in Statistics with a concentration in Data Science.

 ## Projects